OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **3.5 Billing details**

 If you use any of XING's paid services, XING will collect and use your billing details such as your credit card or bank details for billing and payment purposes.
 If you select credit card as your method of payment and pay with your MasterCard or Visa credit card (not American Express), XING S.à r.l. shall process your billing data along with any other details required for billing purposes (e.g. name and billing address).
-In such cases, XING AG and XING S.à r.l. shall process your data in accordance with applicable Luxembourg law, in particular the Law of 2 August 2002 on the Protection of Persons with regard to the Processing of Personal Data.
+In such cases, XING SE and XING S.à r.l. shall process your data in accordance with applicable Luxembourg law, in particular the Law of 2 August 2002 on the Protection of Persons with regard to the Processing of Personal Data.
 XING S.à r.l. shall not process your data in any other cases, including if you choose a payment method other than credit card.
 To the extent required, your billing details are sent to, collected and processed by service providers such as credit card companies in order to process payments.
 Your billing details are saved in order to process payments for automatic user account extensions.

 **4\.
 Visibility of your Profile to Non-Members of XING**